agrosner/DBFlow/usage2/including-in-project.md

    so native-only projects need `commonMain` dependencies that also publish a JVM variant (most multiplatform libraries do).

 Do not use KSP or KAPT for DBFlow.
-Those processors are leftover and not the consumer path.
+Codegen is only through the `com.dbflow5` compiler plugin.

 ## Artifacts